ningyanke/learngit/readme.txt

-Git is a versino control system
+Git is a  distributed version control  system
 Git is free software